 Probate is the process of establishing the legality of one’s will.
-Most often it is accompanied by a rather long and bothersome set of problems and an overwhelming amount of paperwork.
+It is often accompanied by a rather long and bothersome set of problems and an overwhelming amount of paperwork.

-The initial proceedings of probate begin in special courts known as “probate courts”.
-Usually, the first step taken is to determine if the deceased has left behind a legally acceptable will (in which case he will be called as a testator) or not.
+The initial probate proceedings begin in special courts known as “probate courts.”
+Usually, the first step taken is to determine if the deceased has left behind a legally acceptable will (in which case he will be called a testator) or not.

 Frequently Encountered Problems with Probate